 This document, part of our portal documentation, describes the features implemented in the Users page of your SSL.com customer account portal.
 The Users page allows you invite users to your SSL.com Teams, and manage their access permissions by assigning them roles.

-You can use the following list to jump to a specific topic:
+You can use the following Table of Contents to jump to a specific topic:

 A Team is a logical grouping of users, orders, transactions, validations, and site seals, which makes managing your organization’s assets easier.
 A Team can have multiple users, each assigned several roles, although it has only one Owner.
 The Owner can invite new users, and manage everyone’s access, as they see fit.
 When you first create your SSL.com account, login, and click the Users tab, you should only see your own user, having the role of owner.